Nadia Murad: Activism

 In September 2016, Murad announced Nadia's Initiative at an event hosted by Tina Brown in New York City.
 The Initiative intends to provide advocacy and assistance to victims of genocide.

 On 3 May 2017, Murad met Pope Francis and Archbishop Paul Gallagher in Vatican City.
 During the meeting, she "asked for help for Yazidis who are still in ISIS captivity, acknowledged the Vatican support for minorities, discussed the scope for an autonomous region for minorities in Iraq, highlighted the current situation and challenges facing religious minorities in Iraq and Syria particularly the victims and internally displaced people as well as immigrants".

 In 2018, Murad's activism focused on security and accountability.
-Along Nadia's Initiative, Murad worked with the Mine's Advisory Group (MAG) to demine more than 2.6 million square meters of land in Sinjar, Iraq.
+Along Nadia's Initiative, Murad worked with the Mines Advisory Group (MAG) to demine more than 2.6 million square meters of land in Sinjar, Iraq.
 She was also instrumental in drafting and passing UN Security Council Resolution 2379.
-The resolution called for the creation of an Investigative Team, headed by a Special Advisor, to support domestic efforts to hold ISIL (Da'esh) accountable by collecting, preserving, and storing evidence in Iraq of acts that may amount to war crimes, crimes against humanity, and genocide committed by the terrorist group ISIL (Da'esh).
+The resolution called for the creation of an investigative team, headed by a special advisor, to support domestic efforts to hold ISIL (Da'esh) accountable by collecting, preserving, and storing evidence in Iraq of acts that may amount to war crimes, crimes against humanity, and genocide committed by the terrorist group ISIL (Da'esh).

 Murad's activism focused on accountability and gender equality in 2019, as she aided in the prosecution of an ISIL militant's wife in Germany and the collection of evidence of ISIL crimes.
 Murad worked with the German Mission to the UN to help draft and pass UN Security Council Resolution 2467 in April 2019.
 The resolution expands the UN's commitments to end sexual violence in conflict and emphasizes a survivor-centric approach to justice and accountability.
 Murad also took part in advocating for G7 member states to adopt legislation that protects and promotes women's rights as a member of France's Gender Advisory Council.

 Murad urged the government of the Iraqi Kurdistan region to play its role in rebuilding Yazidi areas in Sinjar District and returning the refugees back home.
 Nechirvan Barzani announced his full support "to the humanitarian role she plays in service of peace and the Yazidi victims," said the statement.

 In 2019, Murad addressed the second annual Ministerial to Advance Religious Freedom where she spoke about her story and the ongoing challenges faced by Yazidis nearly five years after the 3 August 2014 attacks.
 She laid out a "five-point plan of action" to address the challenges Yazidis face in Iraq.
 Murad was included among a delegation of survivors of religious persecution from around the world whose stories were highlighted at the summit.
 As part of the delegation, on 17 July 2019, Murad met with U.S. President Donald Trump in the Oval Office with whom she shared her personal story of having lost her family members, including her mother and six brothers, and pleaded with him to do something.